 Our Merguez seasoning and Aleppo pepper flakes are a perfect marriage for this spicy tomato and egg skillet dish.
 If you haven't tried Aleppo red pepper, please do!
 It's more complex in flavor than Crushed Red and has medium heat.
 If you want this recipe "hotter", add more Aleppo.
 Merguez has beautiful full flavor, but no heat.
-It's great with eggs, potatoes, chicken and shrimp too.
+This spicy Merguez Shakshuka recipe is great with eggs, potatoes, chicken and shrimp too.
 Don't let the traditional lamb sausage seasoning turn you away, if you don't enjoy lamb.
 Merguez has many uses!

 Preheat oven to 400F